Tronchenbiais/vim-backup/NOTES.md

 - Nvim makes it easier to use denite.
 The switch is not impossible.
 - Nvim is out of date in debian repo.
 - Native lsp interface feels irrelevant, because plugins are good enough?
+- Vim has debugger integartion via vimspector (neovim support is incomplete)

 # Make vim fast again